Zambia Driving Advice and Car Hire Info

 In my experience, driving standards are actually pretty good for Africa.
 Drivers aren’t overly aggressive, and even bus and lorry drivers tend to drive pretty sensibly.
 The speed limit is 50 km/30 mph in Lusaka and 100 km/60 mph outside of city limits; however, speed limits are rarely respected, and most cars drive 80 km/50 mph in the city and 120 km/75 mph outside towns where traffic is generally light except on routes used by lorries.

 You should exercise caution when travelling in the rural parts of North Western, Copperbelt, Central and Luapula provinces close to the border with the Democratic Republic of Congo (DRC), and not drive in these areas after dark.
-Carjacking occasionally happens, especially in Lusaka and Livingstone.
-Carjackers often stroke by pulling up close behind your vehicle as you pull up to a security gate therefore blocking your exit.
+Carjacking is rare but occasionally happens.
+Carjackers often strike by pulling up close behind your vehicle as you pull up to a security gate therefore blocking your exit.
 You should also be on your guard if you break down.
 Try and get to a public building such as a hotel if the car is driveable.

 Zambia Car Rental –